jbosstools/jbosstools-fuse/Build.md

     $ cd fuseide/targetplatform
     $ mvn generate-sources

-Once the build is done you end up with a file aggregate-*.target older inside the *target/tp* subfolder.
+Once the build is done you end up with a file aggregate-\*.target folder inside the *target/tp* subfolder.
 Now open this file with Target File editor from Eclipse IDE and click "Set as target Platform" at the top right.
 Be patient... and it will be ready.

 ## Eclipse Setup
 At _master_ branch we always try to use the latest Eclipse version.
 Please refer to the target platform plugin to see which versions of Eclipse are supported.
 The _master_ branch was using *Eclipse Luna* when this document was created.